leenahs/oreganos-restaurant/README.md

 # Oregano's Website
-A group project done for a Web programming course.
+A group project done for Web programming course.

 Oregano's is a hypothetical italian restaurant that we conjured up to create its own website.
 It has pages for story, menu, gallery, location, and contact page.